orionfuzion/newcracks/SonShuSi/IPL.md

 Below is a checksum routine taken from *Son Shu Shi*.
 It is called every time special enemies or objects appear on the screen during the game.
-It checks a magic byte stored at *$4aa*, that is computed using the *memory banks* configuration (*$ff8001*).
-If the check fails (if the magic byte does not correspond to a machine with 4MB of RAM), the game data are corrupted: the number of enemies currently on the screen is reset to a random number, which causes unexpected effects ranging from changing the number of enemies on the screen to a crash of the game.
+This checksum routine verifies the magic byte stored at *$4aa*, that was calculated by the IPL using the value of the *memory banks* configuration register (*$ff8001*).
+If the magic byte does not match the current value of *$ff8001* the game data is corrupted: the number of enemies currently on the screen is reset to a random number, which causes unexpected effects ranging from changing the number of enemies on the screen to a crash of the game.

 The following snippet shows how checksum routines are hidden inside the code of the game.
 In this case, the checksum routine